Prof. Anne Anderson, C.S.J Board Chair, St. Joseph's Health System, Diocese of Hamilton Ontario

 Vice President of Administration and Finance, Oblate School of Theology

-René Espinosa has been a member of the administrative team at Oblate School of Theology since 2005.
-He was vice president of finance for 13 years before being named vice president of administration and finance in 2019.
+René Espinosa has been a member of the administrative team at Oblate School of Theology since 2005, initially serving as the vice president of finance for 13 years before being named vice president of administration and finance in 2019.
 In his current role, he oversees finance, accounting, human resources, information systems, and plant operations.

-Espinosa is a certified public accountant with more than 26 years of experience in public accounting, manufacturing, and nonprofit organizations.
-He is a member of the board of commissioners of the Commission on Accrediting of the Association of Theological Schools (ATS) and participates in at least one accreditation visit per year.
-Recently he was a member of the ATS task force responsible for the redevelopment of the Standards of Accreditation.
+Espinosa is a certified public accountant with more than 30 years of experience in public accounting, manufacturing, and nonprofit organizations.
+He has been as member of the board of commissioners of the Commission on Accreditation of the Association of Theological School (ATS) and participates in at least one accreditation visit per year.
+Recently, he was also a member of the ATS task force responsible for the redevelopment of the 2020 Standards of Accreditation.

 The Rev. Dr. Charisse L. Gillett Vice Chair, In Trust Center